Jenkir/D3-Challenge/README.md

 (Note: You'll need to use python -m http.server to run the visualization.
 This will host the page at localhost:8000 in your web browser.)

-For the second part of the assignment, I will do the following:
+For the second (bonus) part of the assignment, I will do the following:

 1. More Data, More Dynamics